 .rst file you can re-run

-make to update the built documents, then refresh them in your browser.
+make html to update the built documents, then refresh them in your browser.

 Datasette releases are performed using tags.
-When a new version tag is pushed to GitHub, a Travis CI task will perform the following:
+When a new release is published on GitHub, a GitHub Action workflow will perform the following:

 - Run the unit tests against all supported Python versions.
 If the tests pass...